 A Diamond Dossier Report captures the report number, shape, cut and cutting style, carat weight, measurements, clarity, color, symmetry, polish, fluorescence, comments, and inscriptions.
 The fundamental difference between this certificate and the Full Diamond Report lies in the absence of a plot.

 |0.30 to 0.39||$36|

 |0.70 to 0.99||$48|

 |1.00 to 1.49||$80|

 |2.00 to 2.99||$152|

-As we mentioned previously, the GIA eReport isn’t laminated and sent back to you, hence the cheaper rates of grading and certification.
+As previously shed light upon, the GIA eReport is not laminated and sent back to you, hence the cheaper rates of grading and certification.

-One thing that comes out clearly is the cost-effectiveness of GIA diamond certifications.
+One thing that ensues is the cost-effectiveness of GIA diamond certifications.
 Remember, regular gemological labs will charge you between $150 and $300 for diamond certifications.
 Even worse, there could be gross inconsistencies in their grading reports.

-A GIA diamond certification isn’t only a marker of quality.
-It’s also the cheaper yet more reliable certification as far as diamond grading is concerned.
-That’s in line with the company’s mission of making their services accessible for all.
+A GIA diamond certification is not only a marker of quality, it is also the cheaper yet more reliable certification as far as diamond grading is concerned.
+This falls in line with the company’s mission of making its services accessible for all.